Pluvie/ser/README.md

 | C++     simdjson        | 6800 ms     |
 | Rust    serde           | 7350 ms     |

+> C++ and Rust compilation speed is not a typo: they are *extremely* slow in producing
+> an executable.

 In conclusion, we would like to point out another aspect of software development which is maintainability.
 This is of course by definition a non-scientific benchmark, as it involves subjective judgment on code quality and organization.
 However, we encourage